 We have provided a glossary of common terms that are used in orthodontic treatment.
 If you ever have a question about what an appliance or technique is called, feel free to check here.
 You can also contact us for more information.
-Dr. Kenneth Banasiak and Dr. Roger Nettune, our skilled orthodontists, will be happy to help.
+Dr. Kenneth Banasiak, our skilled orthodontist, will be happy to help.

 Parts of Braces

-Appliance: Any part or piece of equipment that our orthodontists attach to your teeth, or anything that aids in the process of moving your teeth or jaw.
+Appliance: Any part or piece of equipment that our orthodontist attaches to your teeth, or anything that aids in the process of moving your teeth or jaw.

 Archwire: A wire that is used as a guide to help move your teeth into the desired position.
 The archwire is changed occasionally during treatment as your teeth move into alignment.

 Band: A circle of metal that wraps completely around your teeth and is cemented into place.
 This is one way to attach a bracket to the tooth.

 Bond: Orthodontic cement that has hardened, holding your appliances in position.